salahineo/Multi-Choices-Quiz/README.md

 - JSON
 - AJAX

-> This Application is fully responsive
+> This application is fully responsive

 ### Contact